Groundbreaking Research

 The Reality

-The Reproductive Grief Screener is a five-question tool designed to detect complicated grief reactions after pregnancy loss.
-The multi-phase project to validate the tool began in 2022 and is currently in Phase 3 of 5.
+RGCare5 is a five-question tool designed to detect complicated grief reactions after pregnancy loss.
+The multi-phase project to validate the tool began in 2022 and is currently in Phase 4 of 5.

 In time, this tool will empower medical teams to identify patients in need and connect them with vital resources, fostering transformative change in how we address reproductive grief.